fosrl/docs/packages/docusaurus/docs/10-professional-edition.md

-# Professional License
+# Professional Edition

 :::tip

-If you have already purchased a Supporter Key and wish to also purchase a Professional License please reach out to us at [numbat@fossorial.io](mailto:numbat@fossorial.io).
-We can provide you with a discount code for the first month of the Professional license free!
+If you have already purchased a Supporter Key and wish to also purchase a Professional Edition license please reach out to us at [numbat@fossorial.io](mailto:numbat@fossorial.io).
+We can provide you with a discount code for a free first month of the Professional Edition subscription!

 :::

-The Professional license is for businesses and individuals that want to use Pangolin in a commercial environment and require access to licensed components and extra support.
+The Professional Edition is for businesses and individuals that want to use Pangolin in a commercial environment and require access to licensed components and extra support.

 Pangolin will always be free and open source but some features geared more to businesses will be covered under a different license than the AGPL3 in order to allow us to grow Pangolin.

 We will continue to develop and maintain both "sides" of Pangolin.
 The free and open source version will always be available and we will continue to add features to it.
 We will also continue to develop the Professional version and add features to it to make the value worth the cost.

-For more information about pricing and what is included in the Professional license, please see the [pricing page](/pricing).
+For more information about pricing and what is included in the Professional Edition, please see the [pricing page](/pricing).

 ## How does this work?

 License keys are like upgrades to your Pangolin instance.
 There are two types of license keys:

-- The Host key ("Professional License")
+- The host key
-- Additional Site addon keys ("Additional Sites")
+- Additional site addon keys

 Licensing is managed from the Licensing section of the Server Admin panel in Pangolin.

 Purchases are managed through [Lemon Squeezy](https://app.lemonsqueezy.com/).

-### The Host Key (Professional License)
+### The Host Key

 Every Pangolin instance needs its own host key.
 This will unlock all of the Professional features for that instance.